 Richard Green is the Alan and Sabine Howard Professor of Sustainable Energy Business.
 An economist, he is Head of the Department of Management.
 He was previously Professor of Energy Economics and Director of the Institute for Energy Research and Policy at the University of Birmingham, and Professor of Economics at the University of Hull.
 He started his career at the Department of Applied Economics and Fitzwilliam College, Cambridge.
 He has spent time on secondment to the Office of Electricity Regulation and has held visiting appointments at the World Bank, the University of California Energy Institute and the Massachusetts Institute of Technology

-He is currently Chair of the British Institute for Energy Economics.
+He was the 2016 Chair of the British Institute for Energy Economics.

 Staffell I, Green R, 2014, How does wind farm performance decline with age?, Renewable Energy, Vol:66, ISSN:0960-1481, Pages:775-786